gregjhansell97/hive-map/README.md

 Modular Pub-Sub Framework

 ## Introduction
 The [pub-sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is generic, but it is used to tackle specific problems.
 These problems have specific requirements and contexts.
 There is no one-size-fits-all implementation.
 For example, pub-sub systems that use [mobile-adhoc-networks](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network) will have a different implementations than pub-sub systems that use the [internet](https://en.wikipedia.org/wiki/Internet).
-Past approaches tackle a subset of pub-sub problems and put them into a framework [TODO ADD CITATIONS].
+Past approaches tackle a subset of pub-sub problems and put them into a framework [1].
 Hive-Map takes a different approach.
 The Hive-Map framework abstracts the pub-sub pattern enough to encopass the full problem set.
 This abstraction allows Hive-Map components to be reimplemented, tested, benchmarked and shared easily.
 The framework user picks the modules that best suits their problem.

 ## Background